 One of the best ways to do this is through HIIT workouts, which has you working at your max for a given period of time (say, 30 to 45 seconds) and then resting before your next all-out set.
 In most classes, this portion of the workout goes on for at least 20 minutes.

-Everyone is different, yes, but our biomechanics are the same.
+No, your instructor isn't just talking to take up time in the class.
 There are many things that a seasoned instructor will say in her classes time and time again, and it has to do with the fact that people tend to make the same mistakes until they perfect proper form.

 When it comes to exercise, your body tends to work against you rather than for you — until you train it to do otherwise.
 As you build correct form, you gain greater body awareness and will be able to really maximize your workout.